stormpath/stormpath.github.io/client-api/product-guide/latest/_sources/configuration.txt

 Application Configuration
 ===========================

-Applications that use the Client API have two relevant configuration parameters, both found on your Application's page in the Stormpath Admin Console:
+Applications that use the Client API have two relevant configuration parameters, both found on your Application's page in the `Stormpath Admin Console <https://api.stormpath.com>`__:

 1. **Authorized Callback URIs:** This list should include any URIs that your users will be returned to after they have completed authentication with an outside provider, for example as a part of the :ref:`social login <social-login>` flow.
 For example, if you do not specify a redirect URI when you kick off the social login flow, the user will be redirected the first URI in this list.
 2. **Authorized Origin URIs:** This list should include the application's URL, or whatever URL will be included in the ``Origin`` header of requests sent to the Client API.